To hear Nolan Powell play is to believe in perfection

 “There have been a lot of amazing players before me and I want to pick up on their efforts.
 If I can inspire another guitarist to follow the same path then I’ll feel like I’ve done something worth doing,” he says.

-The 2020 Master of Music graduate, who also holds a B.Mus and B.Ed from the University of Manitoba, has a long history of impressing people.
+The 2020 Master of Music graduate, who also holds a B.Mus and B.Ed from the University of Manitoba, has a long history of impressing people, and received the Dr. Bonnie Buhler Graduate Scholarship in Music for his master’s degree.

 “Apparently we made some history in Edmonton in 2016 when we took second prize in the ensemble division at the FCMF [Federation of Canadian Music Festivals] National Festival and were the first guitar ensemble to ever find a podium spot,” Powell says.